Black Death in Norway: Western Norway

 The bubonic plague pandemic known as the Black Death reached Bergen in Norway by ship from England in late summer (probably August) of 1349, and spread from Bergen North to Trondheim in the autumn of 1349.

-The Black Death in Norway is famously described in the unique contemporary Icelandic sources Gotskalks annal and Lögmanns-annál by Einar Haflidason, which describes the migration of the Black Death in detail in Western Norway.
+The Black Death in Norway is famously described in the unique and detailed contemporary Icelandic sources Gotskálks-annál and Lögmanns-annál by Einarr Hafliðason.

-The Lögmanns-annál contains the witness statements of the Icelandic Bishops Orm of Hólar and Gyrd Ivarsson of Skalholt, who visited Norway when the plague arrived from England and returned to Iceland when it had left Norway again in 1351.
+The Lögmanns-annál provides information about the migration of the Black Death in Western Norway.
+It contains the witness statements of the Icelandic Bishops Orm of Hólar and Gyrd Ivarsson of Skalholt, who visited Norway when the plague arrived from England and returned to Iceland when it had left Norway again in 1351.
 In this testimony, it is described how the infamous "Plague ship" arrived to Bergen in Norway from England.
 When the cargo was unloaded from the ship, the ship crew started to die.
 Shortly after, the inhabitants of Bergen started to die, and from Bergen it continued all over Norway, ultimately killing a third of the population.
-The ship from England reportedly was sunk, but several plague ships were to have stranded along the beaches in the same fashion.
+The ship from England reportedly was sunk, but several plague ships were said to have stranded along the beaches in the same fashion.

-The Gotskalks annal also gives a detailed account of the same event.
-It also names a number of the victims of the plague, among whom were several members of the clergy, an account that can be verified by other sources.
+The Gotskálks-annál names a number of the victims of the plague, among whom were several members of the clergy, an account that can be verified by other sources.
 It also states that the plague migrated from Bergen north to Nidaros in 1349.

 Additional information is found from wills, contracts, and other documents from the period of the plague.
-Because of this, the plague in Western Norway is better documented than in Sweden, Denmark and Finland (the plague did not reach Iceland until 1402).
+Because of this, the plague in Western Norway is better documented than in Sweden, Denmark, and Finland (the plague did not reach Iceland until 1402).